E-Hussain06/E-Hussain06.github.io/_pages/now.md

 * Developing a music project specialising in the Nordic Metal sub-genre
 * Slaying Dragons as a part-time Half-Elf Warlock

-This page is inspired by the [Derik Sivers now page](https://sivers.org/now).
+This page was inspired by Derik Sivers'[now](https://sivers.org/now) page.

 <p class="small">
     Last Updated: 19th April 2017